turingschool/backend-curriculum-site/module2/lessons/handling_requests.md

 end
 ```

-An `action` in the context of a rails app is just a method defined inside a Controller.
+An `action` in the context of a rails app is a `method` defined inside a Controller.

 We have now successfully routed our request to a controller action.